ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/configuration.md

 ## Prerender

-When set to `true` [Greenwood will prerender](/docs/reference/rendering-strategies/) your application using [**WCC**](https://github.com/ProjectEvergreen/wcc) and generate HTML from any Web Components you include in your pages and layouts as part of the final static HTML build output.
+When set to `true` [Greenwood will prerender](/docs/reference/rendering-strategies/) your site using [**WCC**](https://github.com/ProjectEvergreen/wcc) and generate HTML from any Web Components you include in your pages and layouts as part of the final static HTML build output.

 ```js
 export default {